Toxic Pet Dangers

-FCVC vets know that danger can pop up at any time for our pets and not just from an injury.
+FCVC vets know that toxic pet dangers can pop up at any time for our pets and not just from an injury.
 Each season brings its own kind of dangers.
 From holiday candy and foods that can be lethal, to flu, allergies, pesticide use, school project glues and more!

 As part of this weeks emphasis on Animal Welfare. here are a few concerns for our pets as we enter the fall season:

 Avoiding toxic pet dangers means keeping Halloween candy and Thanksgiving foods out of their reach.
 Chocolate, of course, is a no-no. Unfamiliar faces and loud laughter can stress your pet.
 Give cats access to a quiet room.
 Give your dog a chew toy or put them in a separate room.